Grilled Artichokes with Roasted Striped Beets

 The globe artichoke, also known by the names French artichoke and green artichoke in the U.S., is a variety of a species of thistle cultivated as food.
 The edible portion of the plant consists of the flower buds before the flowers come into bloom.

 Make sure you clean the inside of the artichoke, where the hairy thistle is.
 Use a spoon to gently remove it.
+If you boiling the whole artichoke, I tend to clean the thistle afterwards because it’s easier to remove once cooked.

 Grilled Artichokes, Roasted Striped Beets with Rainbow Radishes